hollowdll/hakjdb/docs/kvdbserver.md

 - `KVDB_MAX_CLIENT_CONNECTIONS`: The maximum number of active client connections allowed.
 - `KVDB_LOG_LEVEL`: The log level.
 Can be debug, info, warning, error, or fatal.
 - `KVDB_VERBOSE_LOGS_ENABLED`: Enable verbose logs.
 Verbose logs show more information and details.
 Typically used with debug log level for debugging purposes.
+- `KVDB_AUTH_ENABLED`: Enable authentication.
+If enabled, clients need to authenticate.
+- `KVDB_AUTH_TOKEN_SECRET_KEY`: Secret key used to sign JWT tokens.
+Should be long and secure.
+- `KVDB_AUTH_TOKEN_TTL`: JWT token time to live in seconds.
+Once a JWT token is created, it expires after the number of seconds specified by this.

 # Debug mode